 Any decent keyboard tray fixes two common ergonomic woes.
 Wrist extension (bending the wrists too far back toward the forearm) and elbow flexion (holding the elbows at too sharp an angle).
 Negative tilt helps with the former, while vertical height adjustment helps with the latter.

-iMovR’s Stowaway keyboard tray passes both requirements with flying colors.
+iMovR’s Stowaway keyboard tray passes both requirements with flying colors because it is designed for the ergodynamics of standing desks and treadmill desks.
 While the industry standard for negative tilt is 15º, the Stowaway goes the extra mile (well, 5º) and can be adjusted to negative 20º of tilt.
 This seemingly minor fix can do wonders for your wrists, as a few extra degrees allow a typist to keep his or her hands in a comfortable, neutral position.

-The Stowaway also shines in terms of vertical height adjustment.
+The Stowaway shines in terms of vertical height adjustment.
 Most similar products bring around 6” of height adjustment—iMovR’s closest competitor quality-wise, Humanscale, manufactures an arm with 7” of adjustment.
 The Stowaway is capable of 8.8” inches of vertical adjustment, the best we’ve seen from a standard keyboard tray arm.
-With such a sweeping range of adjustment the Stowaway can actually reach above the desk surface.
+With such a sweeping range of adjustments, the Stowaway can actually reach above the desk surface.
 For very tall individuals whose adjustable height desks just don’t reach high enough for ergonomic comfort this added height can be a real blessing.

 The Stowaway’s lever-locking system is easy to use and holds fast in any position.
-Lifting the front of the board allows a user to vertically adjust the tray arm, while lowering it locks the Stowaway firmly in place.
-A handy knob controls negative tilt (the Stowaway can also adjust to 10 degrees of positive inclination, a good option for users who prefer to work in a reclined position).
-All of these adjustments are tracked by a small grid on the front of the of the tray arm.
+Lifting the front of the board allows a user to vertically adjust the tray arm while lowering it locks the Stowaway firmly in place.
+A handy knob controls negative tilt (the Stowaway can also adjust to 10º of positive inclination, a good option for users who prefer to work in a reclined position).
+All of these adjustments are tracked by a small grid on the front of the tray arm.
 We love this feature–yes, partly because it looks cool (it was instantly dubbed the “battleship board”), but also because it makes tracking and remembering your favorite positions much, much easier.

-Most adjustable keyboards trays come in one of two shapes.
+Most adjustable keyboard trays come in one of two shapes.
 “Big board” options are exactly what they sound like, and are designed to accommodate keyboard and mouse side by side.
-The other option – and the one we prefer – comes with a smaller keyboard platform and an attached mouse tray.
+The other option comes with a smaller keyboard platform and an attached mouse tray.